Bhuwan-web/go-concurrency-patterns/README.md

 -   Basic pool demonstration creating and reusing instances
 -   File reading using a pool of 1KB buffers to minimize allocations while streaming a file

+### 8. Concurrency Patterns: Confinement and For-Select (`patterns/`)

+-   **Purpose**: Demonstrate safe ownership and non-blocking loop patterns
+-   **Key Concepts**:
+    -   Ad hoc confinement by convention vs lexical confinement by type/ownership
+    -   Returning read-only channels to enforce confinement
+    -   `for { select { default: ... } }` loops and the role of `default`
+    -   Using a `done` channel to signal completion and exit loops

+**What it does:**

+-   Streams numbers from a goroutine using both ad hoc and lexically confined channels
+-   Shows a spinning for-select with `default`, and a channel-triggered exit with `done`

 ## 🏃‍♂️ Running the Examples

 ```bash